 What can you do to reduce sensitivity before whitening treatments?

 If you want to whiten your teeth using treatments that may result in teeth sensitivity, there are steps you can take to minimize sensitivity before you whiten.

 - Use whitening treatments designed for sensitive teeth: Although peroxide whitening treatments are popular and effective, they are more prone to causing sensitivity.
-Using a non-peroxide whitening treatment can help reduce teeth sensitivity after whitening, or try a peroxide-based product designed especially for sensitive teeth.
+Using a non-peroxide whitening treatment like Hismile can help reduce teeth sensitivity after whitening, or try a peroxide-based product designed especially for sensitive teeth.

 - Brush your teeth with sensitive toothpaste or remineralizing toothpaste: Using sensitive toothpaste can help to address pre-existing sensitivity as well as prepare your teeth before whitening.
 Choosing a remineralizing toothpaste will not only help desensitize your teeth but will also strengthen your enamel before you use a whitening treatment.

 - Apply a desensitizing gel: Using a desensitizing gel directly before your treatment can help to reduce teeth sensitivity from whitening.
 Just apply it for the recommended amount of time and then rinse off afterward.